elonkusk/java-tron/CONTRIBUTING.md

 2. Review the code before submission.
 3. Run standardized tests.

 `Sonar`-scanner and `Travis CI` continuous integration scanner will be automatically triggered when a pull request has been submitted.
-When a PR passes all the checks, the **java-tron** maintainers will then review the PR and offer feedback and modifications when necessary.
+When a PR passes all the checks, the **unichain-core** maintainers will then review the PR and offer feedback and modifications when necessary.
 Once adopted, the PR will be closed and merged into the `develop` branch.

 We are glad to receive your pull requests and will try our best to review them as soon as we can.
 Any pull request is welcome, even if it is for a typo.